hdvianna/desklo/README.md

 First, download the git client at https://git-scm.com/

 Then, you can fork the Desklo project to your profile.
 To do this, go the address https://github.com/hdvianna/desklo and click on the fork button (see Figure 1).
 A popup will be opened asking "Where should we fork sample?".
-The select your profile.
+Then select your profile.

 After installing the git and forking the repository you can open a terminal (or command prompt) to clone the repository using the following command `git clone https://github.com/<my-user-name>/desklo.git`, where my `<my-user-name>` is the name of your GitHub profile.
 For example,